3 Reasons Why Teens Need to Volunteer

 It’s one of the best things that ever happened to them.

-Volunteering builds empathy
+Teen volunteering builds empathy

 Teens are very focused on themselves and their own insular worlds.
-Volunteering forces them out of the world of school and into the larger community.
+Volunteering forces you out of the world of school and into the larger community.
 As a Social Studies teacher, I felt that half of my job was to get teens to realize that people lived differently than they did.
 Volunteering accomplishes that REAL fast.
 Teens see people without health care, housing, food, or access to other services that teens take for granted.

 My former school district was fairly wealthy.
 Many of my students were shocked to discover the amount of poverty hiding right under their noses.
 And they were more shocked to find out other students in their school used services such as food banks, homeless shelters, and free medical clinics.
 Suddenly, their cracked iPhone screen seemed less trivial.
 They began to question why such poverty existed and what else they could do to improve their community.

 Volunteering lights a fire